Lauren Moss

 Lauren Jane Moss (born 6 May 1987) is an Australian politician.
-She has been the Labor member for Casuarina in the Northern Territory Legislative Assembly since a by-election held on 18 October 2014 to replace Kon Vatskalis.
+She was elected the Labor member for Casuarina in the Northern Territory Legislative Assembly in a by-election held on 18 October 2014 to replace Kon Vatskalis, a seat which she held for 10 years.
 She is the youngest ever member of Northern Territory Parliament.
 Prior to entering politics she was a youth advocate.

 Early life

 Born in Crewe in the United Kingdom, Moss has lived in the Northern Territory since emigrating to Australia in 1999.
 She has a Bachelor of Business from Charles Darwin University and Monash University.
 Before entering politics, she ran a small business and worked in mental health services.